facebook/zstd/programs/zstd.1.md

     Note: If `windowLog` is set to larger than 27, `--long=windowLog` or `--memory=windowSize` needs to be passed to the decompressor.

+- `windowFrac`=_wfrac_, `wfrac`=_wfrac_:
+    Set the window size to a non-power-of-two value, as an adjustment to the power-of-two window size set by the `windowLog` parameter.

+    The Zstd format supports expressing window sizes as `(1 + wfrac / 8) * (2 ^ wlog)` where `wfrac` has an integer value between 0 and 7 inclusive and `wlog` has an integer value between 10 and 41.
+    (Although see the documentation on `windowLog` above.)

+    This parameter has no effect unless the `windowLog` is also set.
+It also has no effect when the `windowLog` is set to its maximum supported value.

 - `hashLog`=_hlog_, `hlog`=_hlog_:
     Specify the maximum number of bits for a hash table.